-The Clarence Valley Local Housing Strategy was developed in the context of:
+This LHS was developed in the context of:

-- Commonwealth and State legislation covering environmental protection, environmental planning and assessment, development, and heritage. - State Environmental Planning Policies (SEPPs) that apply across NSW including Clarence Valley LGA, covering a range of matters, including housing, building design and development controls. - Strategic plans, including the NSW Housing Strategy 2041 and associated Action Plan, the North Coast Regional Plan 2041, Clarence Valley Community Strategic Plan and Local Strategic Planning Statement (LSPS).
+- Commonwealth and State legislation covering environmental protection, environmental planning and assessment, development, and heritage. - State Environmental Planning Policies (SEPPs) that apply across NSW, including in the Clarence Valley, covering a range of matters including housing, building design and development controls. - Strategic plans, including the NSW Housing Strategy 2041 and associated Action Plan, and the North Coast Regional Plan 2041.

-At the local level, the Clarence Valley Local Housing Strategy will sit alongside the Clarence Valley Employment Lands Strategy and Rural Lands Strategy and will inform the preparation of a Local Growth Management Strategy (see figure 1 on the next page).
-Together, these plans and strategies will inform future reviews of the Clarence Valley Local Environmental Plan 2011 and Development Control Plans.
+At the local level, the LHS will sit alongside the Clarence Valley Employment Lands Strategy, Rural Lands Strategy and Green Infrastructure Strategy, the Clarence Valley Community Strategic Plan, and the Clarence Valley Local Strategic Planning Statement (LSPS).
+An overview of relevant plans is shown in Figure 1.

+Together, these plans and strategies will inform future reviews of the Clarence Valley Local Environmental Plan 2011 (CVLEP) and Council's Development Control Plans.